ryankortbeek/ryankortbeek/README.md

 ## Currently working on...
 - Developing the [AlbertaSat](https://github.com/AlbertaSat) Ex-Alta 2 ground station
+- Developing a personal portfolio
-- Learning more about Rust and React
+- Learning more about dapps

 ## Contact info
 You can connect with me via email at rakortbe@ualberta.ca or [LinkedIn](https://www.linkedin.com/in/ryankortbeek/).